 However, if more than one type or class of drug is involved, it is possible to be charged with more than one offence.

-What is the sentence for being concerned in the supply of drugs?
+What is the sentence for being concerned in the supply of drugs in the UK?

 The maximum sentences for being concerned in the supply of drugs are: